You should be tested for coeliac disease if you have any 1 of these symptoms:

 The gastroenterologist will pass a tiny biopsy tool through the endoscope to take samples of the lining of your small intestine.
 The sample will then be examined under a microscope for signs of coeliac disease.

 Tests after diagnosis

-If you're diagnosed with coeliac disease, you may also have other tests to assess how the condition has affected you so far.
+If you're diagnosed with coeliac disease, you may also have other tests to assess how the condition has affected you.

-You may have further blood tests to check the levels of iron and other vitamins and minerals in your blood.
-This will help determine whether coeliac disease has led to you developing anaemia (a lack of iron in your blood) as the result of poor digestion.
+You may have more blood tests to check the levels of iron and other vitamins and minerals in your blood.
+This will help determine whether coeliac disease has caused problems such as iron deficiency anaemia (a lack of iron in your blood) from poor absorption of nutrients.

-If you appear to have dermatitis herpetiformis (an itchy rash caused by gluten intolerance), you may have a skin biopsy to confirm it.
-This will be carried out under local anaesthetic, and involves a small skin sample being taken from the affected area so it can be examined under a microscope.
+If you appear to have dermatitis herpetiformis (an itchy rash), you may have a skin biopsy to confirm it.
+This will be done under local anaesthetic and involves a small skin sample being taken from the affected area so it can be examined under a microscope.